-When it comes to less traditional experience—economic development, serving on a finance committee or economic task force—highlighting accomplishments helps women candidates unlock doors to the executive office and level the playing field by establishing credibility as a leader.
+When it comes to less traditional experience — economic development, serving on a finance committee or economic task force — highlighting accomplishments helps women candidates unlock doors to the executive office and level the playing field by establishing credibility as a leader.
 In a split sample, the fictional Mary Jones’ profile that includes non-traditional experience did just as well as an identical profile about a fictional man.

 Certain qualities are particularly important.
-Voters were likely to see a candidate as good on the economy and were likely to vote for her if they perceived her: to be a problem solver, to be a change agent, as having the right priorities, and as effective.
+Voters were likely to see a candidate as good on the economy and were likely to vote for her if they perceived her:

 Women also now get as much credit as men for being good on the economy when they are good on other issues.
 For both men and women candidates, being good on education and healthcare help them to be seen as good on the economy.
 Women can harness the advantage they have on these typically “women’s issues” as well as kitchen-table economics, to connect with voters.